 - Attend teen and parent information session

 To participate in the student volunteer program, you must dedicate a certain number of hours each week for a set number of weeks.
 The time commitment varies, depending on whether school is in session.

 During the school year, you must commit to:

 - 3-hour shift every week for 26 weeks (minimum of 60 hours)

 During the summer break, you must commit to:

 - 3-hour shift every week for 8 weeks (minimum of 24 hours)

-Applications are accepted once a year beginning March 1.
-Applications remain open until all volunteer positions are filled.
+Applications are accepted once a year and remain open until all volunteer positions are filled.

 You must submit a letter of recommendation with your online application.

 We are currently at capacity.
 Applications will open Feb.
 1, 2020.
 Please return then for more information and to apply.